Toggle menu

 • supporting carers to enable them to continue in their role; we recognise the value of providing carers with good support

-• exploring NHS Continuing Health Care eligibility
+• looking at whether you are eligible for NHS Continuing Health Care

 • Safeguarding adults at risk - we work with other agencies to prevent the abuse of adults at risk and investigate any concerns

-We'll also offer advice when someone lacks the capacity to manage their affairs and finances.
+We can also offer advice when someone lacks the capacity to manage their affairs and finances.

 Transition from the Children with Disabilities Team